thisishaoqian/haoqian.info/_posts/2023-02-01-decentralized-public-transportation.md

 This research was not supported by any grant or fund.

-[^1]: "We" use "we" as a convention in academic writing, even though this article has only one author.
+[^1]: "We" use "we" as a convention in academic writing, even though this article has only one author and I travel alone in this trip.

 [^2]: "We" use "they" as a convention in academic writing, but I have not seen a single female taxi driver in Nouakchott.